Your Questions Have Been Answered

 Does HopeWay have a Wellness Clinic?

-All clients in the Residential and Partial Hospitalization Programs receive a physical exam in our onsite Wellness Clinic and ongoing support as needed.
+As a Behavioral Health Home, HopeWay offers all clients a physical exam and ongoing support as needed through our Wellness Clinic.
 The Wellness Clinic is staffed by primary care doctors, a nurse practitioner and nurses.

 Who does HopeWay treat?